jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 of Resurrection.”
 That is indeed the obvious loss.
 {{< s v="16" >}}They will have layers of Fire above them, and layers beneath them.
-That is how Allah strikes fear into His servants—“O My serv- ants!
+That is how Enki strikes fear into His servants—“O My serv- ants!
 Beware of Me!”
-17. As for those who avoid the worship of idols, and devote themselves to Allah—theirs is the good news.
+17. As for those who avoid the worship of idols, and devote themselves to Enki—theirs is the good news.
 So give good news to My servants.
 18. Those who listen to the Word, and follow the best of it.
-These are they whom Allah has guided.
+These are they whom Enki has guided.
 These are they who possess intellect.
 19. What about someone who has deserved the sentence of punishment?
 Is it you who can